-The idea for the project began in lockdown, when SPS member Wendy Austen was walking around Brasenose and Magdalen Woods, wondering why an old doll was half exposed from the ground, and wanting to know about the buildings that the brick foundations were for.
+The idea for the project began in lockdown, when SPS member Wendy Austen was walking around Brasenose and Magdalen Woods, wanting to know about the buildings that used to be there.

 Friends of Slade Camp was set up by the Shotover Preservation Society in January 2024.
 The aim is to connect with former residents of the camp to collect their memories from that time, and to investigate the archaeology of this ‘deserted modern village’.